 A part of the Samuel Curtis Johnson Graduate School of Management, Cornell-Queen’s Executive MBA Program (CQEMBA) was using Integrated Services Digital Network (ISDN) to deliver video conferencing for classes held three Saturdays per month from Cornell’s broadcast studio to multiple boardroom locations throughout North America.

 Since the program was being delivered over this legacy technology, qualified technical support was difficult to find — especially on weekends when the school typically encountered its greatest need.
 The university was experiencing increased network drops and latency, but the ISDN service provider’s poor customer service often resulted in wait times of more than 48 hours, including unresolved network problems and hours of lost class time.
 Additionally, Cornell’s plan to move to HD video conferencing would be too expensive over its existing ISDN network.

-The university reviewed several companies and found most providers had sluggish response times of three days to a week to deliver the basic information requested in a request for information proposal.
-In addition, many providers did not understand Cornell’s needs or the distance education industry.
+The university reviewed several companies and found most providers had sluggish response times of three days to a week to deliver the basic information needed in a request for information (RFI) proposal.

 Now, the graduate program’s broadcast studio and multiple remote boardrooms are transmitted through Masergy’s network, allowing a seamless connection between the teaching faculty member and students across the U.S.

 Through internal tracking, the program’s IT staff observed the previous provider’s constant network drops caused two to five minutes of lost class time at one or more sites during every session.
 But, on Masergy’s software-defined network, downtime is virtually non-existent.
 Without any disruptions and with superior quality images, the video solution now enhances the learning environment for both students and faculty.
 The system facilitates intimate interaction between the professor and the learning teams, as well as between the teams themselves.